Value-added tax (VAT)

 Vessel tonnage tax

 Vessel tonnage tax is levied on any vessel entering into a port inside the territory of China from overseas and is collected by the General Customs.
-The tax payable is computed based on the net tonnage multiplied by the applicable tax rate that is determined based on the net tonnage and the term of the tonnage tax licence.
+The tax payable is computed based on the net tonnage multiplied by the applicable tax rate that is determined based on the net tonnage and the term of the tonnage tax license.

 Resource tax is collected on the usage of water in 10 provinces on a trial basis.